jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/master_data.md

 * **Governance**: Formal governance structures are established to ensure ongoing data quality, compliance, and alignment with business objectives.
 * **Optimization**: The organization continuously improves its MDM practices, leveraging master data as a strategic asset to drive business innovation and value.

 Loshin emphasizes the importance of not just the technical aspects of MDM but also the governance, organizational, and strategic components.
-The model encourages organizations to progress from merely managing data to leveraging it as a key factor in strategic decision-making and business processes optimization.
+The model encourages organizations to progress from merely managing data to leveraging it as a key factor in strategic decision-making and business process optimization.

 ## ISO 8000
 The ISO 8000 standard series is focused on data quality and master data management, providing guidelines and best practices to ensure that data is accurate, complete, and fit for use in various business contexts.
 This series covers a wide range of topics related to data quality, from terminology and principles to data provenance and master data exchange.